Interview with David Lai, CEO and Creative Director at Hello Design

 Hello is a digital creative agency.
 We create intelligent, living systems for people to experience and believe in building systems that are useful, usable and desirable.
 Our founding principle was based on a simple idea of “do good work, and everything else happens.”
 I think this is what sets us apart from other agencies, as we haven’t wavered from that belief since we started.
 We are constantly striving to do better work, and in that process, it’s allowed us to grow.
 We also believe in working with diverse clients in diverse industries which has allowed us to work with some amazing clients such as Herman Miller, Tillamook, Speedo, Sony and Nike.

-Tell us about some of your favorite campaigns that you’ve worked on (no more than three)*.
+Tell us about some of your favorite campaigns that you’ve worked on.
 What was the strategy behind these?

 We recently created a series of short films for Herman Miller called “Why Design.”
 Our team interviewed a diverse set of designers from all over the world and asked them what they were passionate about.
 From surfing to the ballet to making sculptures out of paper, we got a glimpse into the minds of some truly inspiring designers who work with Herman Miller.
 Our strategy was to tell stories worth sharing to give people a better understanding of the thinking and the people behind great products.